shjang7/daily_tech_journal/README.md

 ### WebSockets

 #### ActionCable (21.jan.2020)
-Web applications are giving service using the HTTP protocol, half-duplex communication between server and client.
-For example, chatting app needs to send info from server to client, it uses polling in background service.
-But, rails 5.0 ActionCable integrates WebSockets to enable bidirectional simultaneous communication between server and client.
+Web applications are giving service using the HTTP protocol, half-duplex communication between server and client.<br /> For example, chatting app needs to send info from server to client, it uses polling in background service.<br /> But, rails 5.0 ActionCable integrates WebSockets to enable bidirectional simultaneous communication between server and client.

 ### An introduction about Rails 6 framework